TDD or BDD: What Fits Your Team?

 Behavior-Driven Development (BDD)

-Pros
+Pros of BDD:

-Cons
+Cons of BDD:

-Learning curve for Gherkin & step definitions
+• Steeper learning curve for Gherkin and step definitions

 Example (Gherkin + Cucumber.js):